liuandy1207/Github-Workshop/README.md

 3. Select "Checkout commit".
 4. Click the grey "Checkout" button.
 5. Now that we are on an old commit, let's make a new branch off of this old commit.
-6. Open your working directory in VS code and make a DIFFERENT change to the part where we had you write something.
+6. Open your working directory in VS code and make a DIFFERENT change to the part where we had you write something. changeeee number 3
 7. Add the change and commit it.
 8. Push the changes by clicking "Publish Branch".
 9. Open the remote repo web page, and make a pull request into your fork.